nikbearbrown/brutalist-d3-x-claude/chapters/04-chart-selection-as-design-decision.md

 4. Specific form: recommend a specific chart type within the category.
-   Cite the perceptual reasoning (Cleveland & McGill ranking from Chapter 1) and any chart-family-specific design considerations.
+   Cite the perceptual reasoning (Cleveland & McGill ranking from Chapter 3) and any chart-family-specific design considerations.

 Then apply the "compared with what?" check: name the comparison the chart will make explicit.
 If the comparison is missing, name it.

-Then identify whether the recommendation is at risk of any of the three failure modes from Chapter 2 — familiarity bias, aesthetic-first choice, software-default choice.
+Then identify whether the recommendation is at risk of any of the three failure modes — familiarity bias, aesthetic-first choice, software-default choice.
 Audit yourself: am I recommending this chart because the message demands it, or because it's familiar?

-Save the audit as chapter-02-selection-audit.md.
+Save the audit as chapter-04-selection-audit.md.
 Then write a four-move Claude Code prompt for the recommended chart, following the Chapter 00 prompt structure.
 ```

 ---

 **What this produces:** A markdown audit document with Cairo's four steps walked through, the "compared with what?" check applied, and a four-move Claude Code prompt ready to run.
-Save as `chapter-02-selection-audit.md`.
+Save as `chapter-04-selection-audit.md`.

 **How to adapt this prompt:**
 - *For your own domain:* Replace the dataset and communication goal.